DrSnuggles/kkRows/README.md

 # kkRows

-## ToDo / TaDa
+## ToDo
-- Customizable style
-+ Show number of rows
-+ JSON return value for callback
-+ Minimized to a single JS file (also brotli compressed)
+- Fix that thead and tbody have different childLength

 ## Idea
 Display 1 million rows in the browser with search.